What is the difference between Alzheimer’s and dementia?

 - The program currently services over 110 families per month.

-- ACA currently serves over 80 patients with up to $250 per month or $3,000 per year of day care services.
+- ACA currently serves over 80 people with dementia with up to $250 per month or $3,000 per year of day care services.

 How can I support ACA for the future?

 By donating to ACA’s Endowment Fund.
-Your charitable gift to the Endowment Fund will be used to help patients and caregivers locally, by funding the 3 core Programs of ACA: providing respite for caregivers through the Adult Day Care program, Continence Supplies for those with financial need, and the Project Lifesaver service to protect the patient from wandering.
+Your charitable gift to the Endowment Fund will be used to help people with dementia and caregivers locally, by funding the 3 core Programs of ACA: providing respite for caregivers through the Adult Day Care program, Continence Supplies for those with financial need, and the Project Lifesaver service to protect the person with dementia from wandering.

 Who manages the Endowment Fund?